Social Justice Fellows Program

 Students representing varied disciplinary areas are selected to participate in social justice advocacy internships, monthly colloquia experiences, book discussions and social entrepreneurship project design activities.
 The Program equips students with an understanding of how to effect change at the social, political, and legal policy levels, both nationally and globally.

 Social Justice Fellows are selected annually for the program.
 Students are selected as rising juniors and continue in the program through their senior year.
 The Program was designed for Fellows to receive semester stipends, special co-curricular experiences, internship placements, and faculty and alumna mentoring.
-In addition, fellows receive social justice advocacy training and social justice advocacy policy implementation experiences.
+In addition, fellows receive social justice advocacy training and experience in policy implementation.

 Faculty and alumnae whose scholarship and work are related to the social justice interests of students are selected to provide guidance and assistance to students, serve as colloquia speakers, and provide general research support and extra-curricular social justice engagements and experiences.